University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/BLAST_practical/BLAST_intro.md

-# Introduction to BLAST - 6 May 2022 - Dave Adelson
+# Introduction to BLAST - Week 4 practical - Dave Adelson

 We should really run a full course just on BLAST, but here we just show you how to use it for common scenarios.
 {:.no_toc}